v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 The process consists of the following steps:

-1. Call the base class constructor:
+1. Calling the base class constructor:

    .. code-block:: python

       daePort.__init__(self, name, type, parent, description)

-2. Declare all domains, parameters and variables in the :py:meth:`pyCore.daePort.__init__` function
+2. Declaring domains, parameters and variables in the :py:meth:`pyCore.daePort.__init__` function

    The same rules apply as described in the `Developing models`_ section.